 CFP - Special Issue

-Manuscripts for the special issue can be sent directly to the guest editor(s) by email with the subject "Nanoph Special Issue", or submitted online at http://www.thno.org/ms/submit (mark "Nanoph Special Issue" in the "Suggested reviewers" field to identify the paper).
+Manuscripts for the special issue should be submitted online at http://www.thno.org/ms/submit (mark "The EPR effect and beyond: Strategies to improve tumor targeting and nanomedicine efficacy Special Issue" in the "Suggested reviewers" field to identify the paper).

 All inquiries should be sent to the guest editor(s) at the above email address.